 MORE: Call the Midwife star announces new project after season ten - and fans are emotional

 "We're commissioned up to series nine by the BBC, and we may well continue," she told Radio Times in 2019.
 "And, if we did, there seems to be no limit to the interest and excitement of the world in the 1960s."

-Call the Midwife is now set in the 1960s
+WATCH: Call the Midwife is currently filming the Christmas special!

 We're glad it's not going anywhere anytime soon